ahmadxgani/nest-blog-backend/README.md

 - Apollo Server as Graphql module

 ## Important Note!
-> Run backend side before start frontend side, and ensure you has been config your environment variable
+> Run backend side first, before start the frontend side.
+And ensure you has been config your environment variable